lilxbyul/mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+In the file main.js for pizza.html, I took the document.body.ScrollTop and document.querySelectorAll out of the loop as it too expensive to run every time the loop is entered.
+In respect to those two changes in code, page rendered and refreshed quicker.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")